-It’s something a lot of people ignore, but it’s actually extremely important.
+It’s something many people ignore, but it’s actually crucial.
 When you look at the statistics for your website, all you see are numbers.
-But behind those numbers, it’s actually real people trying to figure out more about a problem they have.
+But behind those numbers, it’s actually real people trying to figure out more about a problem they encounter.

 6. Keep a healthy relationship with other people in the “industry”

 There are 1000s of businesses that work with eco-friendly services and products.
 You should be careful about burning any bridges with any of them.